micha1805/chainlinkHackathonProject/README.md

 ## How to use

-Once the repo is pulled add to root of the project an `.env` file containing the following informations :
+Once the repo is pulled add to the root of the project an `.env` file containing the following informations :

 ```bash